raspberrypilearning/hello-world/en/step_7.md

 --- challenge ---

 --- task ---
-Practice adding more `print` lines to your code.
+Practise adding more `print` lines to your code.

 Here are some sentence starters that you can use: